Viasat/halite/doc/halite-err-id-reference.md

 ---
 ### <a name="h-err/comprehend-collection-invalid-type"></a>h-err/comprehend-collection-invalid-type

-Collection comprehensions can only be applies to collections, i.e. vectors or sets.
+Collection comprehensions can only be applied to collections, i.e. vectors or sets.

 #### Error message template: